hamishmb/getdevinfo/README.md

 Make sure you've installed the "wheel" package:

-"pip/pip3 install wheel"
+"pip3 install wheel"

 Universal Wheel
 ---------------

-This tool runs unmodified on both python 3 and 2, so this is the recommended choice.
+This is the recommended choice, though GetDevInfo no longer runs on Python 2 from version 1.0.7 onwards,

-"python setup.py bdist_wheel --universal"
+"python3 setup.py bdist_wheel --universal"

 Pure Python Wheel
 -----------------

 Not sure why you'd do this, but you can run:

-"python2/python3 setup.py bdist_wheel"
+"python3 setup.py bdist_wheel"

 to acheive this if you want.